Badges of honour

 In other words, you wear your badges wherever you go.

-They are, after all, badges of honour.Explore posts in the same categories: compliance, learning management, open badges
+They are, after all, badges of honour.compliance, learning management, open badges

 Tags: Australia, backpack, certificate, compliance, corporate, education, employee, endorsement, financial services, formal training, gamification, government, law, learning management, learning management system, LMS, motivation, Mozilla, Open Badges, portability, recognition, regulation, training, workplaceYou can comment below, or link to this permanent URL from your own site.